kleinbottle/swanlotus/content/blogs/the-making-of-a-logo/the-making-of-a-logo.md

 In resignation, he fielded a [serif](https://en.wikipedia.org/wiki/Serif) font and suddenly things seemed [hunky dory](https://www.vocabulary.com/dictionary/hunky-dory).
 Never one to accept a matter as settled without due cogitation, he pondered why.
 Then he remembered that serif fonts arose from a time when Latin writing was sculpted on stone.
 The chisel and hammer made it difficult to carve out characters without serifs as some little sliver of stone stubbornly decided to break, not at the prescribed right angle but at some other odd angle.
 Serifs were introduced to smooth over such imperfections, and in time came to hold their own as a style for a font face.

 And since Descartes' words were in Latin, what better way to celebrate their Latin-ness than with serifs?
 So, he chose a font with serifs.
-Which font in particular would be decided later.[^2]

-[^2]: His choice was usurped again, this time by a sans serif font, as we shall see later.
+Which font in particular would be decided later.^[His choice was usurped again, this time by a sans serif font, as we shall see later.]

 ### Symmetry